 In the modern world, efficiency is key.

-If, on the other hand, your boss is against the idea and believes that working in the office is the primary method work should possibly be feasible, then you really need to find out how to cope with your efficiency in the noisy office environment.
+If, on the other hand, your boss doesn't like the idea and thinks that working in the office is the only way work should be possible, you need to figure out how to work well in a noisy office setting.

 1. Ensure that your working environment is always spotless and immaculate.